IIlliirriiaann/cybersecurity-portfolio/projects/Text Editors Lab: Nano and Vim/README.md

 - **Navigation:** Efficiently move through files using Vim’s keyboard shortcuts.
 - **Search/Replace:** Perform global search and replace operations in Vim.
 - **Multi-Window Editing:** Manage multiple files simultaneously in Vim.

+---

+## Tools Used
+- **Nano**
+- **Vim**

+---

+## Conclusion
+This lab highlighted why mastering command-line text editors is valuable for system administration and scripting.
+Nano proved useful for quick, straightforward edits, while Vim demonstrated its strength in more complex tasks through powerful navigation, search/replace, and multi-window workflows.
+Understanding these tools improves efficiency, precision, and productivity when working in terminal-based environments, making them essential skills for real-world technical work.